 2 || PAINTING WITH PAINTBRUSHES

-Use large (adult size) paint brushes and/or rollers and let your child paint the sides of the house with water.
+Use large paint brushes and/or rollers and let your child paint the sides of the house with water.
 Encourage using one hand at a time.

 3 || PLAY FLASHLIGHT TAG

-Have each child use their own flashlight, holding on to it with both hands.
+Have each child use their own flashlight, holding onto it with both hands.
 You can do this at nighttime either outside or in a dark room or gym.
-Whoever has the flashlight shown on them is frozen and must be untagged from their team member.
-Remember to not allow the flashlights to be directed at someone’s eyes.
+Whoever has the flashlight shown on them is frozen and must be untagged by their team member.
+Remember to not allow the flashlights to be directed at someone's eyes.

 4 || WASH THE CAR